Family Law Attorneys

 There may be other facts that would require the filing of a family law or divorce case which are not itemized above, and you can come to our office to discuss such cases.

-Harris County, Texas has 9 family law judges and 9 associate judges; Fort Bend County, Texas has 2 family law judges and 2 associate judges.
+Harris County, Texas has 10 judges and 10 associate judges; Fort Bend County, Texas has 3 judges and 2 associate judges.
 Both counties have title 4 courts for attorney general cases and we appear in those courts frequently.
 Having an attorney who has been in front of your judge on numerous occasions can help you with the costs associated with the suit as well as with how to proceed.
 Many judges, although objective, take different viewpoints on the law and thus reach different conclusions on the facts of the case.
 An inexperienced attorney could prove to be quite dangerous for the client and be costly as well.

 One of the best characteristics of our Divorce and Family Law practice is that we respond quickly to our clients and potential clients.
 We believe that every client deserves individual attention and the best representation possible.
 We understand that Family Law matters can be highly stressful and that you want answers fast.
 The lawyers and staff in our office are all well- equipped and available to provide answers to your Divorce and Family Law questions when you need those answers quickly.
 That’s why our office is open Monday through Saturday for consultations.
 We also have evening hours usually on Wednesdays.
 We make every effort to file your case within one business day.
 If you have an agreement, we can get you a final decree of divorce and a waiver within 5 business days of the case being filed.
 Texas does have a sixty-day waiting period before you can complete the divorce process.
 Still, I prefer to get the documents out to clients so that they can determine how fast they want to complete the process.